matrix-hacks/matrix-puppet-imessage/README.md

 ## register the app service

-Generate a yaml file with `node index.js -r -u "https://your.matrix.homeserver"`
+Generate an `imessage-registration.yaml` file with `node index.js -r -u "https://your.matrix.homeserver"`

+Note: The 'registration' setting in the config.json needs to the path to this file.
+By default, it already is.

+Copy this `imessage-registration.yaml` file to your home server, then edit it, setting its url to point to your bridge server. e.g. `url: 'http://your-bridge-server.example.org:8090'`

-Update `app_service_config_files` with the path to this yaml file.
+Edit your homeserver.yaml file and update the `app_service_config_files` with the path to the `imessage-registration.yaml` file.

 # TODO